-Figure 128 Advanced Application > Policy Rule
+Figure 130 Advanced Application > Policy Rule

-Table 76 Advanced Application > Policy Rule LABEL DESCRIPTION
+Table 76 Advanced Application > Policy Rule

 LABEL DESCRIPTION Active Select this option to enable the policy.
 Name Enter a descriptive name for identification purposes.
 Classifier(s) This field displays the active classifier(s) you configure in the Classifier screen.
 Select the classifier(s) to which this policy rule applies.
-To select more than one cla press [SHIFT] and select the choices at the same time.
-Parameters Set the fields be configure in the low for this policy.
-You only have to set the field(s) that is related to the action(s) you Action field.
+To select more than one classifier, press [SHIFT] and select the choices at the same time.
+Parameters Set the fields below for this policy.
+You only have to set the field(s) that is related to the action(s) you configure in the Action field.
 General VLAN ID Specify a VLAN ID number.
 Egress Port Type the number of an outgoing port.
 Priority Specify a priority level.
 Rate Limit You can configure the desired bandwidth available to a traffic flow.
 Traffic that exceeds the maximum bandwidth allocated (in cases where the network is congested) is dropped.